 Western Breach

 The Western Breach is a somewhat technical approach to Kilimanjaro.
 The route bypasses the Southern Circuit and heads north past Lava Tower.
 The trail is rocky and unstable.
-Rockfalls are common and we do not recommend this route.
+Rockfalls are common and I do not recommend this route unless you have technical climbing skills.
 Learn more about the Western Breach.

 Umbwe Route